Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_TRIAGE_NEW_ISSUE_REPORTED_BY_LEAD_001_v1.md

       {
         "Context_Path": "IssueTriage (Orchestrator) -> LogTrackingProgress (LeadArchitect)",
-        "Overall_Project_Goal": "Ensure all discovered issues are tracked.", "Phase_Goal": "Create a ConPort `Progress` item for the new `ErrorLogs:[ErrorLogKeyFromLead]`.", "Lead_Mode_Specific_Instructions": [
+        "Overall_Project_Goal": "Ensure all discovered issues are tracked.", "Phase_Goal": "Create a NovaPort-MCP `Progress` item for the new `ErrorLogs:[ErrorLogKeyFromLead]`.", "Lead_Mode_Specific_Instructions": [
           "A new out-of-scope issue was reported by another Lead: `ErrorLogs:[ErrorLogKeyFromLead]` (key) - Summary: '[IssueSummaryFromLead]'.", "Your goal is to ensure this is tracked.
-Delegate the creation of a new `Progress` item to your ConPortSteward with status 'TODO' and an appropriate description.", "After logging the `Progress` item, ensure it is linked to the `ErrorLogs` item with the relationship type 'tracks_errorlog'."
+Delegate the creation of a new `Progress` item to your NovaPortSteward with status 'TODO' and an appropriate description.", "After logging the `Progress` item, ensure it is linked to the `ErrorLogs` item with the relationship type 'tracks_errorlog'."
         ],
         "Required_Input_Context": {